surifirstpin/biplus_documentation/docs/Views.md

 **Drill_down_fields** parameter is used to explore the data within the field. it works in query results tables and dashboards.
 Drilling disclose a new query that is restricted by the value you clicked on.

- -when drilling is applied on dimensions **Show_drill_down_measure** parameter is used to retrieve the data from multiple levels by assigning he true or false condition to the parameter.
+ -when drilling is applied on a dimension, **Show_drill_down_measure** parameter is used to retrieve the data from multiple levels by assigning he true or false condition to the parameter.

 ## Field Visibility On / Of